 How to Start a Bullet Journal

-The Notebook.
 While any notebook will do, most people prefer grid or dotted paper.
 You can use a journal with blank pages or lined pages.
-The trendy option for a bullet journal is the Leuchtturm Medium Notebook, but Moleskein’s are popular too.
+The trendy option for a bullet journal is the Leuchtturm Medium Notebook is THE notebook for Bullet Journaling, but Moleskein’s Notbooks like these are popular too.
 They are both relatively affordable and offer hardcovers and nice paper.
 Both are a good choice for first timers.

 ?
 (Dot) Task